 ^{}Abel: Bowdoin College (email: m.abel@bowdoin.edu); Harigaya: Precision Development (PxD) (email: tharigaya@precisiondev.org); Kremer: University of Chicago (email: kremermr@uchicago.edu); Zhu: PxD (email: jzhu@precisiondev.org).
-The authors would like to thank Rulof Burger, Jeff Carpenter, Rachel Cassidy, Nishith Prakash, Leticia Donoso Peña, Gautam Rao, Dan Stone, and participants at the Development Innovation Lab seminar, NEUDC, CSAE, and LACDEV conference for helpful comments, and One Acre Fund and Precision Development for implementing research activities and providing helpful insights.
+The authors would like to thank Rulof Burger, Jeff Carpenter, Rachel Cassidy, Nishith Prakash, Leticia Donoso Peña, Gautam Rao, Dan Stone, and participants at the Development Innovation Lab seminar, NEUDC, CSAE, and LACDEV conference for helpful comments.
+We are grateful to the National Bureau of Economic Research and the Wellspring Philanthropic Fund for generous financial support, and to the teams at One Acre Fund and Precision Development for implementing research activities and providing helpful insights.
 Diana McLeod and Georges Poquillon provided outstanding research support.
-The study was registered at the AEARCTR (0008757).
+This study was registered in the AEA RCT Registry: AEARCTR-0008757 (https://doi.org/10.1257/rct.8757-1.1).
 International IRB approval was obtained from Middlebury College.
 For local ethic reviews, the study was approved by Rwanda Agriculture and Animal Resources Development Board (RAB) and the data collections were approved by the National Institute of Statistics of Rwanda.
 Usual disclaimers apply.